actions-marketplace-validations/TylerMS887_python-gh-action/README.md

 > example.
 This project was designed to provide extended code support for GitHub
 > Actions.

+> **Note**: On Windows, the action will occur on WSL which means all commands in the
+> workflows that depend on a Python action must run on WSL (therefore use Unix paths).
+> But **why**?
+Because this action uses `bash` as the shell, which on Windows basically
+> starts a WSL session, but on Linux, starts a Bash shell.

 ## How to use

 Click [here](https://github.com/TylerMS887/python-gh-action/generate) to create a new